-- 1. Donations of art work will be accepted at the discretion of the Board and the Director who reserve the right to determine the location and means of display. - 2.
-The Board may require that an art work be accompanied by a current appraisal of value. - 3.
-A Gift Agreement form, transferring sole and exclusive ownership of the art work to the Library will be required.
+- 1. Donations of artwork will be accepted at the discretion of the Library Director who reserves the right to determine the location and means of display. - 2.
+The Library may require that an artwork be accompanied by a current appraisal of value before accepting a gift. - 3.
+The Library Board may authorize the sale of an item in ts art collection at their discretion